Improving Ocean Resilience

 THE NEED FOR ACTION

-The Mid-Atlantic ocean provide critical habitat for commercially, recreationally, and ecologically important resources that support the region’s coastal economies and communities.
-It is therefore important for coastal states in the region to understand the potential impacts of climate change so they can plan and adapt.
+The Mid-Atlantic ocean provides commercially, recreationally, and ecologically important resources that support the region’s coastal economies and communities.
+Coastal states in the region are seeking to understand how a changing climate impacts the ocean so they can plan and adapt accordingly.
 MARCO is helping build this understanding by:

 - Mapping trends in ocean species shifts (fish, avian, marine mammals) based on changes in biological, chemical, and physical conditions.
 By collecting and disseminating data on our Mid-Atlantic Ocean Data Portal, MARCO is working to present understandable material for public use in the Mid-Atlantic and is also coordinating with partners to ensure that the latest research and information are available.